fluent/fluent-bit-docs/pipeline/outputs/elasticsearch.md

 ### Configuration File

 In your main configuration file append the following `Input` and `Output` sections.
-You can visualize this configuration [here](https://link.calyptia.com/qhq)

 ```python
 [INPUT]